kyratrades/kyratrades.github.io/index.md

 ### General wants
 These items are an instant trade for me:
+- Original files or smalls that I'm missing
-- File upgrades (original smalls, first generation/lower generation copies)
+- File upgrades to first generation or lower generation copies of DVDs
 - Any recordings of Megan Hilty, Stephanie J. Block, and Rachel York that I don't have

 For my specfic wants, please check <a href="https://kyratrades.github.io/wants">this page</a>.